In a world that’s running out of oil, today’s chapter shows how preparation now, and reserves for the unexpected, are important for what’s ahead…

 “For Yours Lord is the Kingdom, the Power and the Glory now and forever.
 Amen!”

 When Jesus was questioned, tested, tricked or in His hour of great need, He always spoke things that were previously written in God’s Word.[c]
 Following these memory verses from ten topics, will help you learn 52 verses from the bible in a year!
-THIS WEEK’S MEMORY VERSE: Giving God’s Good News
+THIS WEEK’S MEMORY VERSE: Sharing the Creator God’s Good News

 “Pray also for me, that whenever I speak, words may be given me so that I will fearlessly make known the mystery of the gospel…” [Ephesians 6:19]